Afeef-pk/User-Authentication/README.md

 # User Management

-This project is a User Management System that handles user registration, authentication, and data retrieval on the backend.
-The frontend offers an elegant interface with forms, dashboards, and data presentation, all while maintaining security and responsiveness.
+This project is a User Management System that handles user registration, authentication, and Product data retrieval on the backend.
+The frontend offers an elegant interface with forms, and data presentation, all while maintaining security and responsiveness.

 ## Features